Renato011/CA3-Time-Task-management/README.md

 # CA3-Time-Task-management
-This repository was create to Time and Task management task.
+This repository was create to Time and Task management class.